 The poems in this collection meet at the intersection of childhood innocence and North American injustice.
-As a longtime journalist, teacher, advocate, and interpreter, Anderson writes as witness about the lives of immigrants, children, people of color, and the poor.
+As a longtime journalist, teacher, and advocate for language access, Anderson writes as witness about the lives of immigrants, children, people of color, and the poor.

 She slides over